pramodaya/Article-List/README.md

 This application contains 3 api's

-Use the following credentials to log in ( 2 roles | Change the user role 'ADMIN' to access '/statistic' end point) [application.properties]
+Use the following credentials to log in ( 2 roles | Only the user role 'ADMIN' can access '/statistic' end point)

- - spring.security.user.name = pramodaya
- - spring.security.user.password = password
- - spring.security.user.roles = USER
+User
+- username: "pramodaya"
+- password: "password"

+Admin
+- username: "john"
+- password: "password"

 ### - Get article list